codewithbre/fugue-poc-calculator/README.md

 # fugue-poc-calculator

-Test project for the Fugue runtime POC.
+Test project for the Fugue runtime POC (orchestra coding agent).
 Three progressively complex goals, each run as a separate Fugue session.

 ---